View Document Text

 LNW believes that alternative assets complement a traditional portfolio, reducing volatility by incorporating

-strategies o less correlated to traditional stock and bond exposures and/or increasing return through the
+strategies less correlated to traditional stock and bond exposures and/or increasing return through the

 exploitation of the illiquidity premium of private investments.
 That said, while LNW believes that adding